Information Technology Act, 2000: Strict data privacy rules

 The data privacy rules introduced in the Act in 2011 have been described as too strict by some Indian and US firms.
 The rules require firms to obtain written permission from customers before collecting and using their personal data.
 This has affected US firms which outsource to Indian companies.
 However, some companies have welcomed the strict rules, saying it will remove fears of outsourcing to Indian companies.

 Section 69 and mandatory decryption

-The Section 69 allows intercepting any information and ask for information decryption.
+Section 69 allows intercepting any information and ask for information decryption.
 To refuse decryption is an offence.
 The Indian Telegraph Act, 1885 allows the government to tap phones.
-But, according to a 1996 Supreme Court verdict the government can tap phones only in case of a "public emergency".
-But, there is no such restriction on Section 69.
+But according to a 1996 Supreme Court verdict, the government can tap phones only in case of a "public emergency".
+But there is no such restriction on Section 69.
 On 20 December 2018, the Ministry of Home Affairs cited Section 69 in the issue of an order authorising ten central agencies to intercept, monitor, and decrypt “any information generated, transmitted, received or stored in any computer.”
 While some claim this to be a violation of the fundamental right to privacy, the Ministry of Home Affairs has claimed its validity on the grounds of national security.